-- Feed rate: Feed rate is the speed at which the cutting tool moves relative to the workpiece, often measured in inches per minute (IPM).
+The speed at which the tool moves through the material, measured in inches per minute.

 Speeds and Feeds in CNC Machining